forhappy/awesome-lua/README.md

 *Full stack web frameworks.*

+* [CGIlua](http://keplerproject.github.io/cgilua/) - CGILua is a tool for creating dynamic Web pages and manipulating input data from Web forms.
 * [Kepler Project](http://www.keplerproject.org/) - Kepler is a community of software developers building open software to help make Lua a viable option for development of web applications.
 * [Orbit](http://keplerproject.github.io/orbit/) - Orbit is an MVC web framework for Lua.
 * [WSAPI](http://keplerproject.github.io/wsapi/) - WSAPI is an API that abstracts the web server from Lua web applications.

 ## Permissions

 *Libraries that allow or deny users access to data or functionality.*

 ## CMS